Inner London Magistrates Court Poor Box

 Connection to Criminal Justice System

-Organizations working at the intersection of criminal justice and social welfare - such as those supporting rehabilitation, resettlement, or working with individuals transitioning from court involvement - appear well-aligned with the charity's origins and purposes.
+Organisations working at the intersection of criminal justice and social welfare - such as those supporting rehabilitation, resettlement, or working with individuals transitioning from court involvement - appear well-aligned with the charity's origins and purposes.

 Key Takeaways for Grant Writers

-- Small but active charity - With annual expenditure of nearly £200,000 and no staff costs, all funds go directly to beneficiaries and partner organizations, making this an efficient grant-maker despite its modest size.
+- Small but active charity - With annual expenditure of nearly £200,000 and no staff costs, all funds go directly to beneficiaries and partner organisations, making this an efficient grant-maker despite its modest size.

 - Consider alternative magistrates' court poor box funds - Similar poor box charities exist at other magistrates' courts across the UK, each with their own trustees and geographic focus areas.